A Scottish Enterprise initiative delivered by Workplace Innovation Limited

 It was clear that everyone benefited from learning about others’ ideas and experiences, from sharing the business benefits of good workplace practices and hearing about ‘what works and what doesn’t’.

-WIEP participants can also opt to gain a recognised qualification, accredited by the Institute for Leadership and Management, based on their action plans.
+WIEP participants can also opt to gain a recognised qualification, accredited by the ILM, based on their action plans.